udaa-y/MaioraProject/README.md

 # MaioraProject
-OCR Technology used for extracting tables.
+OCR Technology used for extracting tables from the given PDFs.